VahidAz/Kinect-Denoising-and-Segmentation-Evaluation/README.md

-# Kinect-Denoising-and-Segmentation-Evaluation
+# Kinect denoising and segmentation evaluation

-ROS(catkin) package for denoising Kinect 1 depth frame, applying segmenattion and evaluting the segmentation result.
+ROS(catkin) package for denoising Kinect-1 depth frame, applying segmentation and evaluting the segmentation result.